rodrigoasv/weatherRD/readme.txt

 Author: Rodrigo Victor

 Description:
 This project was made as a need that I had to have real historic temperatures.
-I always have the feeling that the historic data showed on the weather web sites were not correct, so I created this to satisfy myself.
+I always had the feeling that the historic data showed on the weather web sites were not correct, so I've created this to satisfy myself.
 In addition, I wanted to see the differences between min and max temperatures from different cities.

 Technologies:
 - python